 Cook the cobbler

 - Immediately sprinkle the crumble evenly over top the peaches until covered uniformly.
-Put in the 400 degree oven for 10 minutes or until the topping has turned slightly golden brown.
+Bake in the oven for 10 minutes or until the topping has turned slightly golden brown.
 Allow to cool for 10 minutes, serve warm.

 Do you provide any nutritional facts for this recipe